 - Put a sign-in sheet out at your open houses.
 Pre-fill the first line with ALL the information that you want so that you “train” them to fill it out completely.
 Bring several copies so that if someone only gives you their name you can flip the next sheet.
 Visitors will copy what the person above them has done!

-- DO NOT forget to add Realtors to your lists.
-You do know that most houses are sold by Realtors don’t you?
+- DO NOT forget to add real estate agents to your lists.
+You do know that most houses are sold by agents don’t you?

-Well there you have it, my top tips for Realtor Marketing Real Estate Newsletters.
+Well there you have it, my top tips for Real Estate Marketing Real Estate Newsletters.
 If you have any other suggestions I would love to hear them in the comments.